mapeveri/django-musette/roadmap.rst

 **For version (0.3.2) complete the next issues:**

 1. [X] Issue #114 Bug in command create_profile_superadmin
+2. [X] Issue #115 Improve code in general
-2. [] Issue #87 Migrate web sockets to django-channels
+3. [] Issue #87 Migrate web sockets to django-channels
-3. [] Issue #81 Add docker container
+4. [] Issue #81 Add docker container
-4. [] If errors are found in the previous version.
+5. [] If errors are found in the previous version.
 They will be arranged